GeorgiosDrivas/password-generator/README.md

-Password Generator APP using reactJS
+# Password Generator APP using reactJS and TailwindCSS

-# Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).